Oil dips away from levels last seen in late 2014, but analysts say market supported

 The production cuts started in January last year and are set to last through 2018.

-“There is potential for oil prices to move higher as inventories normalize,” Bahl said.
+“There is potential for oil prices to move higher as inventories normalise,” Bahl said.

 U.S. commercial crude oil inventories C-STK-T-EIA fell almost 5 million barrels in the week to Jan.
 5, to 419.5 million barrels.